jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/oasis_rivers.nml.rst

 Example of coupling request
 ----------------------------

 In this example, the user has requested receiving the surface and sub-surface runoffs, and sending the total river runoff via coupling.
-The coupling exchanges take place every hour.
+The coupling exchanges take place every hour (of simulation time).

 ::